This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about epilepsy during your childbearing years:

-Epilepsy and epilepsy medicine can affect your ability to prevent or become pregnant.
+Epilepsy and epilepsy medicine can affect your ability to prevent pregnancy or to become pregnant.
 You may have more seizures during certain phases of your menstrual cycle.
 This is caused by an increase or decrease in certain female sex hormones.
-Female sex hormones may also decrease how well epilepsy medicines work.
-The risk for birth defects increases if you take certain epilepsy medicines or take more than one type of epilepsy medicine.
+Changes in female sex hormones may also decrease how well epilepsy medicines work.

 - Your seizure lasts longer than 5 minutes.